icatalud/dart-sdk-wiki-2/Building.md

 Make sure to run tests using the release VM if you have built the release VM, and for the same architecture as you have built.

-See also TestingDart2js for dart2js specific examples.
+See also [Testing Dart2js](https://github.com/dart-lang/sdk/wiki/Testing-Dart2js) for dart2js specific examples.

 ## Complex examples